 Typically held in June, the Dragon Ride is a well established sportive that’s typically over-subscribed thanks to its legendary status.

-The long route (298km) comprises of over 4,000 metres of climbing – including The Bwlch, Devil’s Elbow, Bwlch Bryn-Rhudd, Devil’s Staircase and Black Mountain.
+The long route (297km) comprises of almost 5,000 metres of climbing – including The Bwlch, Devil’s Elbow, Bwlch Bryn-Rhudd, Devil’s Staircase and Black Mountain.
 They’re as tough as the names suggest.

 Wye Tour from Monmouthshire, South Wales

 The Wye Valley Area of Outstanding Natural Beauty straddles the border between England and Wales, and is named after the fifth longest river in the UK – which slices through it.